The Showdown (1928 film)

-The Showdown is a 1928 silent American drama film directed by Victor Schertzinger and starring Evelyn Brent.
+The Showdown is a 1928 silent American drama film directed by Victor Schertzinger and starring George Bancroft, Evelyn Brent, and Neil Hamilton.
 The film is preserved at the Library of Congress.
 In 2013 the Library of Congress print was shown at Capitolfest at Rome, New York.

 Plot

 A group of Westerners seek oil in Latin America, fighting over their claims and the local prostitute.
 When glamorous Sibyl (Brent) appears, "Lucky" Cardan (Bancroft) warns her that no woman can stay "decent" in "this country".